-“Maybe we shouldn’t save up our feedback ‘til the end of the year,” Fred offered.
+“Maybe we shouldn’t save up our feedback until the end of the year,” Fred offered.

 The team continued to generate ideas on how to rebuild trust.
 Tom took an action item to arrange for a training session on peer-to-peer feedback.

 It took time, but the team started chatting and joking again.
-And to Tom’s surprise, team members developed stronger relationships as they learned to give one another feedback directly and respectfully.
+And to Tom’s surprise, team members developed stronger relationships as they learned to handle the inevitable frictions directly and respectfully.

 There were a few occasions when a team member came to Tom for advice on how to broach a sensitive topic.
-And Tom continued to provide coaching and feedback based on his direct experience.
+Tom continued to provide coaching and feedback based on his direct experience.
 Tom knew that in some rare instances, he’d need to be involved in a peer-to-peer issue—in the case of harassment, ethics, or safety.
-And it was conceivable that someday he’d have to step in when peer-to-peer feedback didn’t resolve the issue.
+He knew someday he might have to step in when peer-to-peer feedback didn’t solve the issue.

 Tom snapped out of his reverie.
 “These aren’t school kids, and I’m not the teacher,” he said to himself.
-“No more middleman for me.”
+“No more triangulated feedback for me.”

 This article originally appeared in Better Software magazine.
 Updated 2020.